| MTS

 approximately $1 billion to Manitoba’s gross domestic

+product on an annual basis.
 The work of our first century is now behind

 us, and our customers across the nation enjoy the benefits